fbpx

 Teddy bear sunflowers

-They’re bright yellow, and they have so many petals that (instead of having a flat shape like your average sunflower), they are almost completely round.
+They’re bright yellow and have so many petals that (instead of having a flat shape like your average sunflower), they are almost completely round.
 All the tiny, soft petals cluster together, making the flower poof out like a big, fluffy teddy bear–hence the name.

-Unfortunately, Teddy Bear sunflowers are not perennials–meaning, they don’t come back again next year from their roots.
-Teddy Bear Sunflowers are annual flowers.
+Unfortunately, Teddy Bear sunflowers are not perennials.
+They don’t come back again next year from their roots.
+Teddy Bear sunflowers are annual flowers.
 They bloom for one year, die, and don’t grow back on their own.
 If you want to keep these around every year, you’ll have to plant more yourself every year.
-That said, sometimes a few seeds fall out of the flower heads and sprout all on their own the next spring.
+That said, sometimes, a few seeds fall out of the flower heads and sprout all on their own the next spring.

 Teddy bear sunflower seeds